brysonsicotte/University-of-Utah-Data-Mining/Car-Auction-Lemons/README.md

 This project is adapted from a past Kaggle competition.
 View the competition details here. https://www.kaggle.com/competitions/DontGetKicked/data

-The file "car-auction-resampling" evaluates a variety of resampling techniques designed to address the imbalance of the dataset.
+The file "car-auction-resampling.ipynb" evaluates a variety of resampling techniques designed to address the imbalance of the dataset.